hmqcnoesy/booknotes/VGL Programming.md

 ## Branching

-Branching statments can have zero or more `ELSEIF` and zero or one `ELSE` components:
+Branching statments require `IF` followed by a condition expression, followed by `THEN`.
+They can have zero or more `ELSEIF`/`THEN` and zero or one `ELSE` components.
+The `ENDIF` keyword is required to end the construction:

 ```
 IF condition THEN